Skip to main content

 Occupy Climate Change (OCC!)

-Occupy Climate Change (OCC!) was a Formas funded project that focused on the issue of loss and damage and the impact of climate change on cities, with a focus on grassroots organizations.
-The project lives on in the global database The Atlas of the other worlds (linked below) documenting cases of grassroots initiatives that tackle climate change.
+Occupy Climate Change (OCC!) was a Formas-funded project that focused on the issue of loss and damage and the impact of climate change on cities, focusing on grassroots organisations.
+The project lives on in the global database The Atlas of the Other Worlds (linked below) documenting cases of grassroots initiatives that tackle climate change.

 Atlas of the Other Worlds